 The poster was created by the same ad agency that designed another controversial SVP poster,

 used last year to campaign for the deportation of foreign criminals, which showed a white sheep kicking a black sheep off a Swiss flag.
 The image was slammed by many as racist.

 The SVP also used provocative posters in its successful campaign to ban minarets in 2009.

 The SVP's 'black sheep' poster caused controversy during previous referendums.
 Image: SVP

-According to a Tamedia survey earlier this week the Swiss people are currently divided on whether to allow third generation immigrants easier access to the Swiss passport, with 50 percent in favour, 48 percent against and two percent undecided, 20 Minutes reported.
+According to a Tamedia survey earlier this week the Swiss people are currently divided on whether to allow third generation immigrants easier access to the Swiss passport, with 50 percent in favour, 48 percent against and two percent undecided, 20 Minutes reported

-Backed by the government, the bill proposes that young third generation immigrants who were born and schooled in Switzerland should, under certain conditions, be allowed to apply for facilitated naturalization, a simplified version of the regular citizenship process.
+, the bill proposes that young third generation immigrants who were born and schooled in Switzerland should, under certain conditions, be allowed to apply for facilitated naturalization, a simplified version of the regular citizenship process.

 One of their parents must have attended school in Switzerland and a grandparent must also have been either born in Switzerland or have been granted permanent residency.

 In Switzerland citizenship is not automatically conferred on people born in the country.